 - Offers customizable dashboards and reports streamline data access

-Elastic Observability leverages the ELK (Elastic, Logstash, Kibana) stack to combine logs and metrics, APM traces, uptime, and UX data, and feedback from synthetic monitoring activities into a single solution that gives DevOps teams the improved visibility of application performance in the production environment.
+Elastic Observability leverages the ELK (Elastic, Logstash, Kibana) stack to combine logs and metrics, APM traces, uptime, UX data, and feedback from synthetic monitoring activities into a single solution that gives DevOps teams the improved visibility of application performance in the production environment.
 It is a popular tool that can be used for application performance monitoring, real user monitoring, and log analytics.

 - It uses a pay-as-you-go model

 - ELK delivered several capabilities such as log aggregation, indexing, and dashboard/visualization